 R, at its heart, is a functional language.
-This means that it has certain technical properties, but more importantly that it lends itself to a style of problem solving centered on functions.
+This means that it has certain technical properties, but more importantly that it lends itself to a style of problem solving centred on functions.
 Below I’ll give a brief overview of the technical definition of a functional language, but in this book I will primarily focus on the functional style of programming, because I think it is an extremely good fit to the types of problem you commonly encounter when doing data analysis.

 Recently, functional techniques have experienced a surge in interest because they can produce efficient and elegant solutions to many modern problems.
 A functional style tends to create functions that can easily be analysed in isolation (i.e. using only local information), and hence is often much easier to automatically optimise or parallelise.
-The traditional weaknesses of function languages, poorer performance and sometimes unpredictable memory usage, have been much reduced in recent years.
+The traditional weaknesses of functional languages, poorer performance and sometimes unpredictable memory usage, have been much reduced in recent years.
 Functional programming is complementary to object oriented programming, which has been the dominant programming paradigm for the last several decades.

 Functional programming languages

 Every programming language has functions, so what makes a programming language functional?
 There are many definitions for precisely what makes a language “functional”, but there are two common threads.

 Firstly, functional languages have first-class functions, functions that behave like any other data structure.
 In R, this means that you can do many of the things with a function that you can do with a vector: you can assign them to variables, store them in lists, pass them as arguments to other functions, create them inside functions, and even return them as the result of a function.

 Secondly, many functional languages require functions to be pure.
 A function is pure if it satisfies two properties:

 The output only depends on the inputs, i.e. if you call it again with the same inputs, you get the same outputs.
 This excludes functions like

 Sys.time()that can return different values.

 The function has no side-effects, like changing the value of a global variable, writing to disk, or displaying to the screen.
 This excludes functions like